 Human Heart

-The human heart is one of the human organs providing vital support to the flow of blood in the human body through the circulation of blood to deliver new oxygen, and nutrients to the tissues and organs; in return, removes the waste products from these tissues and organs.
-It is especially basic to understand and respect the function and significance of the heart considering that it pumps blood and keeps the blood circulation within acceptable limits. structurally, the heart has four sections; two upper chambers or the atrium and two lower chambers known as the ventricles; some valves control the direction of blood circulation.
+The human heart is one of the human organs providing vital support to the flow of blood in the human body through the circulation of blood to deliver new oxygen, and nutrients to the tissues and organs; in return, it removes the waste products from these tissues and organs.
+It is basic to understand the function and significance of the heart considering that it pumps blood and keeps the blood circulation within acceptable limits.
+Structurally, the heart has four sections; two upper chambers or the atrium and two lower chambers known as the ventricles; these valves control the direction of blood circulation.
 These contractile movements are due to the creation of muscular walls, and commands of electrical impulses also help the heart to be a perfect pump that will supply the health and proper functioning of the entire body system.

-Anatomy Of The Human Heart
+Anatomy of the Human Heart

 The anatomy of the human heart is discussed below-